spvriend/hawpy/README.md

     #j_     counter name mnemonics

     #S      scan header info
-    #T      data point time interval
+    #T      time interval per data point
     #G_     initial scan geometry information
     #Q      initial reciprocal lattice coordinates
-    #P_     initial motor settings given in same order as #O_
+    #P_     initial motor settings (given in same order as in #O_ lines)
-    #N      number of data columns
+    #N      number of data columns in the scan
     #L      data column labels

-The remaining lines of the spec data file contain the numerical data for all motors and counters at each time interval during the scan.
+The remaining lines of the spec data file contain raw numerical data for all motors and counters at each time interval during the scan.
 The values are separated by spaces and organized into columns.